AnastasiaReich/Projects/README.md

 Welcome!
 This repository is a growing collection of various projects — academic, business, and those just for fun.

-📚 **Academic Zone**
+📚 **Academic**
 Here you'll find useful explorations, like:
-Interactive calculators, statistics mini-labs, quantitative economics visuals, and more.
+Interactive calculators, statistical mini-labs, quantitative economics models, and more.

 💼 **Business & Analytics**
 This section features synthetic-data projects I can share with the world:
 📊 Data-Driven Management Accounting, 🚛 Supply Chain Performance Dashboards, 📈 Marketing Mix & Segmentation Analytics, 💡 and more.

-🛸 **For the Love of Space**
+🛸 **Amateur Space Data Experiments**
-I’ve got a soft amateur spot for astronomy and astro-data.
+I have a soft spot for amateur astronomy and astro-data.
-Satellite data visualisations, orbital calculator prototypes, astro-data experiments.
+Satellite data visualisations, orbital calculator prototypes, and more.

 Everything here is a work in progress — if you find something useful, cool, or funny, feel free to star, fork, or reach out.